Millix95/Database-and-Programming/README.md

 ## Introduction

-This repository contains most of the assignment we have been going through the first two semesters at Lillebaelt Academy.
+This repository contains most of the assignment we have been going through the 2nd semesters at Lillebaelt Academy.